ccrisc/matomo-task-scheduler/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow be ture to have the following steps checked.
+To get a local copy up and running be sure to have the following steps checked.

 ### Prerequisites